steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/extending.md

 1. If possible, add tests to show concurrency expectations.

-If a filesystem fails a newly added test, then it may be because:
+If a FileSystem fails a newly added test, then it may be because:

-* the specification is wrong
+* The specification is wrong.
-* the test is wrong
+* The test is wrong.
-* the test is looking for the wrong exception (i.e. it is too strict)
+* The test is looking for the wrong exception (i.e. it is too strict).
-* the specification and tests are correct -and it is the filesystem is not consistent with expectations.
+* The specification and tests are correct -and it is the filesystem is not consistent with expectations.

-The HDFS filesystem has to be treated as correct in its behavior.
+HDFS has to be treated as correct in its behavior.
-If the test and specification mismatch this behavior, then the specification needs to be updated.
+If the test and specification do not match this behavior, then the specification needs to be updated.
 Even so, there may be cases where the FS could be changed:

 1. The exception raised is a generic `IOException`, when a more informative subclass, such as `EOFException` can be raised.
-1. The filesystem does not fail correctly when passed an invalid set of arguments.
+1. The FileSystem does not fail correctly when passed an invalid set of arguments.
 This MAY be correctable, though must be done cautiously.

-If the mismatch is in the Local filesystem, then it probably cant be corrected, as this is the native filesystem as accessed via the Java IO APIs.
+If the mismatch is in LocalFileSystem, then it probably can't be corrected, as this is the native filesystem as accessed via the Java IO APIs.

-For other filesystems, their behaviour MAY be updated to more accurately reflect the behavior of HDFS and/or LocalFS.
+For other FileSystems, their behaviour MAY be updated to more accurately reflect the behavior of HDFS and/or LocalFileSystem.
 For most operations this is straightforward, though the semantics of `rename()` are complicated enough that it is not clear that HDFS is the correct reference.

-If a test fails and it is felt that it is a unfixable filesystem-specific issue, then a new contract option to allow for different interpretations of the results should be added to the `ContractOptions` interface, the test modified to react to the presence/absence of the option, and the XML contract files for the standard filesystems updated to indicate when a feature/failure mode is present.
+If a test fails and it is felt that it is a unfixable FileSystem-specific issue, then a new contract option to allow for different interpretations of the results should be added to the `ContractOptions` interface, the test modified to react to the presence/absence of the option, and the XML contract files for the standard FileSystems updated to indicate when a feature/failure mode is present.